legenddaniel/MyPractices/Fake_Indeed_Index/Readme.md

 This is my first attemp making a (kinda formal) webpage.

+I promise all codes as well as icons were done on my own instead of either using libs/plugins or even copying online.

 Sorry for the possible bugs even though I have checked it OK.

 I also did some optimazation.

 Features:
 1. Indeed.ca index without sign-in.